August 16 & 17, 2022 Bloomfield ON

 Brushes – synthetic please.
 Bright with good spring

-I will have them available to purchase – contact me for more information
+I will have them available to purchase – see HERE for more information

 Odorless mineral spirits and container with lid (stainless brush tin or shallow glass jar)– Gamsol or Opus Odorless Mineral Spirits.

 Regular mineral spirits and turpentine are NOT PERMITTED.
 Please be aware that older painting boxes and mediums can have strong odor and are not permitted.. *** many older mediums and thinners contain toxic ingredients.
 These are NOT PERMITTED in class only odorless mineral spirits allowed.
 NO TURPINOID

 Palette – a board is fine.
 I will have palette paper and tape.
 Clips to hold the paper.
 You will need a large mixing area min 12 X 16” you will be changing or cleaning your palette often.